brick/varexporter/README.md

 PHP's [var_export()](https://www.php.net/manual/en/function.var-export.php) function is a handy way to export a variable as executable PHP code.

-It is particularly useful to store data that can be cached by OPCache, and later retrieved very fast, much faster than unserializing data using `unserialize()` or `json_decode()`.
+It is particularly useful to store data that can be cached by OPCache, just like your source code, and later retrieved very fast, much faster than unserializing data using `unserialize()` or `json_decode()`.

-It also suffers from several drawbacks:
+But it also suffers from several drawbacks:

+- It outputs invalid PHP code for `stdClass` objects, using `stdClass::__set_state()` which doesn't exist
+- It cannot export custom objects that do not implement `__set_state()`, and `__set_state()` does not play well with private properties in parent classes, which makes the implementation tedious
+- It does not support closures

+Additionally, the output is not very pretty:

 - It outputs arrays as `array()` notation, instead of the short `[]` notation
 - It outputs numeric arrays with explicit and unnecessary `0 => ...` key => value syntax
-- It outputs invalid PHP code for `stdClass` objects, using `stdClass::__set_state()` which doesn't exist
-- It cannot export custom objects that do not implement `__set_state()`
-- `__set_state()` does not play well with private properties in parent classes, which makes the implementation tedious
-- `var_export()` does not complain when exporting an object with overridden private properties, and outputs and array with duplicate keys

 This library aims to provide a prettier, safer, and powerful alternative to `var_export()`.